Stakeholder interviews are a big deal in UX design. The reason is simple. Users don't approve designs. Stakeholders do.

 “There is nothing so terrible as activity without insight.”

 Establishing goals will help you stay on track during the stakeholder interviews.

 The very essence of stakeholder interviews is to locate key figures and extract as much useful information from them as you can.
 In smaller companies, speaking with a founder or executive will suffice.
-In larger companies, however, you can expect more people to interact with the product, so you will need to interview more stakeholders.
+In larger companies, however, you can expect more people to interact with the product, so you will need to interview stakeholders whose responsibilities are more granular.

 A good rule of thumb is to speak to the people who spend the most time using the product.
 By speaking to the right people and asking the right questions, you can easily collect information about goals, problems, expectations, and other data that will determine exactly what the design process should encompass.
 Choose wisely.